federicaulzurrun/CapstoneModuleOne/README.md

-# 📖 [Capstone] <a name="about-project"></a>
+# 📖 [International Conference on Interdisciplinary Social Sciences] <a name="about-project"></a>

-**Porfolio** it's the beggining of the creation of my porfolio page.
-The main page it's almost completly done.
-The tample it's copied from figma.
-I selected the firts of the five Microverse gave us to choose.
+**Capstone**  Is the project that i created for the International Conference on Interdisciplinary Social Sciences and thir future conference in july.
+The tample it's copied from a tamplate tha Microverse gave us.

 ## 🛠 Built With <a name="built-with"></a>